MiniCodeMonkey/codemonkey.io/content/posts/2019-03-13---Customizing-macOS-look.md

 Another neat advantage of skhd is that you can run any arbitary command.
 So I have configured a global `alt` + `return` hotkey to open a new Terminal window no matter where I'm at.

+## Pecan

+This neat little app is built on HTML/CSS/JS, so it's nice and simple to customize.
+It shows my battery status, network bandwidth, date/time, etc. Just like the native Menu Bar would do, but with a much cleaner look.

+As an extra bonus, I followed [Pecan's instructions](https://github.com/zzzeyez/Pecan#wal) and configured [wal](https://github.com/dylanaraps/pywal) to automatically generate a colorscheme from the current wallpaper and applying to both iTerm 2 and Pecan.